adomiter/originVisualizations/README.md

   - Thirdly, we define the server logic required to draw the map.
     + Modify the data displayed using the input choice
     + Modify the legend using the input choice
-    + Create the desired map
+    + Create the desired map  (note that lines seperating polygons are toggled off as requested by target users)